adrnlw/hello-world/README.md

 # hello-world
 Just another repository

-Hi everyone,
+Hi Everyone,

-i am new to GitHub and Git.
+I am new to GitHub and Git.
 I have decided to learn devops to enhance my knowledge of app development.
-I came here from Microsoft Azure Devops tutoral
+I came here from Microsoft Azure Devops tutorial
+I just completed the GitHub hello world tutorial.
+Very interesting workflow.